TheSpaghettiDetective/obico-server/website/docs/user-guides/klipper-setup.md

   **If you are on Obico for Klipper version older than 1.6.0, switch to [Legacy Manual Setup Guide](/docs/user-guides/klipper-setup-manual-link) to link your printer using a six-digit code.**
 :::

-1. Click "Switch to manual linking" button on the printer scanning page.
+1. Click "Switch to Manual Linking" button on the printer scanning page.

 <div style={{display: "flex", justifyContent: "center"}}><img src="/img/user-guides/setupguide/mobile-switch-to-manual-link-klipper.gif" /></div>